Learning to Order for Inventory Systems with Lost Sales and Uncertain Supplies: Numerical Experiments

 In \Cref{fig:03}, we study how the performance of \Cref{alg} depends on the lead time.
 We consider the random capacity model by setting $s(q,Z)=\min\{q, Z\}$, where $Z$ follows a uniform distribution over $[5, 15]$.
 The demand follows a normal distribution with mean $10$ and variance $4$, truncated on $0$.
-We set the lead time $L=10$, the holding cost $h=5$ and the lost-sale penalty cost $b=5$.
-In general, the regret would increase the lead time $L$, which is in correspondence with our $\tO(L+\sqrt{T})$ regret.
-In \Cref{fig:04}, we set $L=10$ and study how the demand variance would influence the performance of \Cref{alg}.
-As we can see, the regret would increase as the demand variance becomes larger.
+We set the holding cost $h=5$ and the lost-sale penalty cost $b=5$.
+In general, the regret increases with the lead time $L$, which is in correspondence with our $\tO(L+\sqrt{T})$ regret. \blue{Note that from the numerical result, the regret decreases in the lead time when T is relatively small.
+This may due to when $T$ is relatively small, the number of epochs is small and especially for the first few epochs, the number of periods is linear in $L$ according to the design of our algorithm.
+However, when $L$ is quite small, e.g., $L=1$, the number of periods in the first few epochs is also very small and the estimation error of the expected cost is large.
+This leads to a large regret when $L$ is small.
+Therefore, when $T$ is relatively small, the reason why the regret decreases in the lead time relies on the fact that the estimation error is large when $L$ is small.} In \Cref{fig:04}, we set $L=10$ and study how the demand variance influences the performance of \Cref{alg}.
+As we can see, the regret {increases} as the demand variance becomes larger.